PlanBolivia.com residency made simple

 +$499 VIP, per person

-+ $50 USD/month for Mastermind community access.
++ $50/month for Mastermind community access.

-• VIP: first processing at every step
+• VIP: priority handling at each process step

 • VIP: priority appointments and institutional visits